Social Icons

 Directed by Robert Zemeckis

-In 1992 we got to see Meryl Streep in a comedy.
-She decided to branch her powers in a role that is not well known with her, and it was not so spectacular to be honest.
+In 1992, we got to see Meryl Streep in a comedy.
+She decided to branch out into a role she’s not well known for, and honestly, it wasn’t so spectacular.

-It is not that she does not have the artistry to pull of a comedy, it is just we are not familiar with that side of her.
-That said, Bruce Willis and Goldie Hawn were comfortable in their roles in this comedy.
+It’s not that she doesn’t have the artistry to pull off comedy—it’s just that we’re not familiar with that side of her.
+That said, Bruce Willis and Goldie Hawn were completely comfortable in their roles in this comedy.

-Produced and directed by Robert Zemeckis, this fantasy comedy is about two women obsessed in making each other unhappy.
-Their game and punches didn’t sit well as they aged, and both decided to take a dive in the fountain of youth.
+Produced and directed by Robert Zemeckis, this fantasy comedy is about two women obsessed with making each other unhappy.
+Their rivalry didn’t sit well as they aged, and both decided to take a dip in the fountain of youth.

-It starts with Madeline (Meryl Streep) stealing Helen’s (Goldie Hawn) man, Dr. Ernest (Bruce Willis).
-Helen was very sure Madeline would do such a thing because all their lives since they were young that has been Madeline’s goal.
+The story starts with Madeline (Meryl Streep) stealing Helen’s (Goldie Hawn) man, Dr. Ernest (Bruce Willis).
+Helen was sure Madeline would do such a thing because, since they were young, that had always been Madeline’s goal.

-Helen is heart broken and ends up in a looney bin when Madeline went ahead to marry Ernest.
-There all she could think about was getting even with Madeline, some years after Helen wrote a book and cleaned up.
+Helen is heartbroken and ends up in a mental institution after Madeline marries Ernest.
+All she could think about was getting even with Madeline.
+Years later, Helen wrote a book and got her life back on track.

-She invites Madeline and Ernest to her launch, but when Madeline saw her, she was not the same fat Helen she once knew.
-Helen has transformed to a skinny, sexy looking lady looking thirty in her fifties.
+She invites Madeline and Ernest to her book launch, but when Madeline sees her, Helen isn’t the same overweight woman she once knew.
+Helen has transformed into a skinny, sexy-looking lady who appears to be in her thirties despite being in her fifties.

-Helen started to pull the strings of her game, telling Madeline that she has forgiven her and that she blames Ernest for not being faithful.
-The twist is what she tells Ernest, that she has forgiven him and blames Madeline for stealing him away from her.
-Together they start to plan Madeline’s murder.
+Helen starts pulling the strings of her game, telling Madeline that she has forgiven her and blames Ernest for not being faithful.
+The twist is what she tells Ernest—that she has forgiven him and blames Madeline for stealing him away.
+Together, they start planning Madeline’s murder.

-The lady reveals to Madeline the secret of her beauty and youth, which was an expensive potion.
-Madeline paid handsomely for it and after drinking it, her youth is rejuvenated.
-The lady told Madeline the condition for the use of the portion.
-The most important condition was, Madeline must take good care of her body.
+The woman reveals the secret to her beauty and youth: an expensive potion.
+Madeline pays a hefty sum for it and, after drinking it, her youth is restored.
+The woman explains the conditions for using the potion, the most important being that Madeline must take good care of her body.

-Madeline goes home and her pride because of her new youth made her look down on Ernest and start insulting him.
-Ernest losses it and pushes her down the stairs killing her.
-But the surprise of the day was Madeline with a broken wrist and neck got up and wasn’t dead.
+Madeline returns home, and her newfound youth makes her prideful.
+She looks down on Ernest and starts insulting him.
+Ernest loses it and pushes her down the stairs, killing her—or so he thinks.
+The surprise of the day is that Madeline, with a broken wrist and neck, gets up and isn’t dead.

-Willis and Hawn were on point for the comedy to hit home, here is a movie I’m surprised has not had a reboot yet.
+Willis and Hawn were on point, making the comedy hit home.
+Honestly, I’m surprised this movie hasn’t had a reboot yet.

 0 comments: